 I bet that’s the cheesiest video you’ll watch all day (lol).
 You get the point, though.
 This is Stikkan’s Wall-Mounted Kindling Maker.
 Bolt it to a wall, post, or tree and you can start making kindling in a few short minutes.

 Stikkan is the Swedish company making this device.
 It was invented in Norway in 1982, according to their website.
 Since its creation, many companies have tried to recreate its simplicity but due to inferior material, they don’t outlast the Stikkan.
 A real Stikkan is made from cast iron.

 Simply take a piece of firewood and place it on the bottom notch.
 Next, take the handle and firmly push it down until the wood begins to split.
 Once the handle is pushed down as far as it can go, lift the handle up and move the firewood to a higher notch.
 Continue this process until the wood splits into a nice piece of kindling.

-It should go without saying but Shingle Froes are not used very often nowadays.
+It should go without saying but Shingle Froes is not used very often nowadays.
 At least for their intended purpose of making shingles.
 They’re great for kindling, though.
 Instead of swinging a blade, like a hatchet, you’re swinging a hammer.
 In the video above, a knotted log is used to pound the Shingle Froe but a rubber mallet will work also.